-Recently I received a rather heated e-mail in which a reader objected strongly to one of my previous writings.
-I had concluded that a specific ingredient is generally safe for use in hair care products, but the reader’s personal experience had been one of severe allergic reaction.
+Recently, I received a rather heated e-mail in which a reader objected strongly to one of my previous writings.
+I concluded that a specific ingredient is generally safe for use in hair care products, but the reader’s personal experience was one of severe allergic reactions.
 It was a dreadful experience for this person, and it brings to light the unfortunate and unavoidable fact that many of the ingredients used in hair and skin care are potential allergens or irritants.
 It is not at all uncommon for users to report reactions to seemingly innocuous ingredients that are generally recognized as safe and effective for most people.

 What are allergies?